opacapp/libopac-sample-gradle/README.md

 ### MVP

 This means that the MVP of this application is actually quite small in scope: As users want to select their local library the API should provide data per library.
-The only question that we really want to answer is: Does my public library have the book with the ISBN I am currenlty looking at - and if yes how many copies are available right now.
+The only question that we really want to answer is: Does my public library have the book with the ISBN I am currently looking at - and if yes how many copies are available right now.

-It also means that we a are probably good with two endpoints:
+It also means that we are probably good with two endpoints:

 - [ ] An endpoint where people can get a list of libraries and select the one closest to them
-- [ ] An endpoint where we can find the availaiblity status of a book given its ISBN for their library of choice
+- [ ] An endpoint where we can find the availability status of a book given its ISBN for their library of choice